Indole-3-butyric acid

 Indole-3-butyric acid (1H-indole-3-butanoic acid, IBA) is a white to light-yellow crystalline solid, with the molecular formula C12H13NO2.
-It melts at 125 °C in atmospheric pressure and decomposes before boiling.
+It melts at 125°C in atmospheric pressure and decomposes before boiling.
 IBA is a plant hormone in the auxin family and is an ingredient in many commercial horticultural plant rooting products.

 Plant hormone

-Since IBA is not completely soluble in water, it is typically dissolved in 75% or purer alcohol for use in plant rooting, making a solution of between 10,000 and 50,000 ppm.
+Since IBA is not completely soluble in water, it is typically dissolved in 75% aqueous ethanol (aqua vitae) for use in plant rooting, making a solution of between 10,000 and 50,000 ppm.
 This alcohol solution is then diluted with distilled water to the desired concentration.
-IBA is also available as a salt, which is soluble in water.
+IBA is also available as a alkali metal salt, which is soluble in water.
 The solution should be kept in a cool, dark place for best results.

 This compound had been thought to be strictly synthetic; however, it was reported that the compound was isolated from leaves and seeds of maize and other species.
-In maize IBA has been shown to be synthesized in vivo using IAA and other compounds as precursors.
+In maize, IBA has been shown to be biosynthesized in vivo from IAA and other compounds as precursors.
 This chemical may also be extracted from any of the Salix (Willow) genus.

 Plant tissue culture

-In plant tissue culture IBA and other auxins are used to initiate root formation in vitro in a procedure called micropropagation.
+In plant tissue culture, IBA and other auxins are used to initiate root formation in vitro in a procedure called micropropagation.
 Micropropagation of plants is the process of using small samples of plants called explants and causing them to undergo growth of differentiated or undifferentiated cells.
 In connection with cytokinins like kinetin, auxins like IBA can be used to cause the formation of masses of undifferentiated cells called callus.
 Callus formation is often used as a first step process in micropropagation where the callus cells are then caused to form other tissues such as roots by exposing them to certain hormones like auxins that produce roots.
 The process of callus to root formation is called indirect organogenesis whereas if roots are formed from the explant directly it is called direct organogenesis.

 In a study of Camellia sinensis, the effect of three different auxins, IBA, IAA and NAA were examined to determine the relative effect of each auxin on root formation.
 According to the result for the species, IBA was shown to produce a higher yield of roots compared to the other auxins.
 The effect of IBA is in concurrence with other studies where IBA is the most commonly used auxin for root formation.